deepakbackuply/softaculous_api/cpanel/guide/auto_sign_on.md

-## Auto sign on on installation admin dashboard using Softaculous API Guide
+## Auto sign-on on installation admin dashboard using Softaculous API Guide

-This document explains how to auto sign on the installation admin dashboard using Softaculous API.
+This guide explains how to automatically sign in to the installation’s admin dashboard using the Softaculous API.

 ### via cURL